axvr/zepl.vim/README.md

    configuration options.
 2. Feel like a part of Vim.
 Key bindings and commands should work just like the built-in ones.
 3. Tiny implementation.
-(Must not exceed 200 LOC; currently under 160.)
+(Must not exceed 200 LOC.)

 <!-- TODO: GIF -->

 Zepl.vim has a couple of known limitations:

-* Only 1 REPL can be open at a time (per Vim instance).
+- Only 1 REPL can be open at a time (per Vim instance).
 - [`set hidden`](https://vimhelp.org/options.txt.html#%27hidden%27) is required
   for Neovim and will be automatically set.